 Figure 12.
-Rural Development Budget Authority (in millions of dollars)
+Rural Development Budget Authority

 Figure 13.
-Rural Development Loan Authority (in millions of dollars)
+Rural Development Loan Authority

 The Senate-reported bill, like the House measure, rejects the Administration's proposal for zero funding for Rural Business Enterprise Grants, Rural Business Opportunity Grants, and the Empowerment Zones/Enterprise Communities program.
 The Administration had requested no funding for these programs and had proposed moving these programs to a new rural program in the Department of Commerce.